rubocop/ruby-style-guide/README.md

     hash = {}
     ```

-* Prefer `%w` to the literal array syntax when you need an array of
+7.2.
+Prefer `%w` to the literal array syntax when you need an array of single-word
 strings.

     ```Ruby